To find out all there is to know about vegetables, health and nutrition.

 In French-speaking Quebec, it is sometimes called “chou de Siam”, an old expression, formerly used in France and which seems to have preceded its current name, since it appears in 1798 in the dictionary of the Académie Française.

 The swede is called “cabbage-turnip” because it belongs to the Cruciferea family like all varieties of cabbage, mustard plants, turnips and cress.
-There are white varieties and purplish-blue varieties with white flesh and, lastly, the most refined in terms of taste,- yellow swedes with a yellow flesh.
+There are white varieties and purplish-blue varieties with white flesh and, lastly, the most refined in terms of taste:the yellow swedes with a yellow flesh.

 Vegetable garden: growing swede

-The swede is shaped like a large turnip and is yellow/green in colour.
+The swede is shaped like a large turnip and has a yellow/green colour.
 It has a strong, earthy flavour.
 It is an autumn and winter vegetable.
 The swede is a low-calorie cabbage that grows in the ground.
 Its root is rich in vitamin C. It is a winter vegetable with a white to orange flesh.
 Steamed, it has a sweet taste and is often associated with sage, thyme, curry or nutmeg.
 It is available from September to May.

 It is produced in Scandinavia, Germany, the Netherlands, Canada and the United States.